heche-psb/fossiler/README.md

 **Age Justification:** The age of Commotion Formation was estimated as Lower Cretaceous.
 Thus, we used the age 145.0 - 100.5 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.54}}$**

+**Brief Desription:** The oldest fossil found in Alismatales.

+**Age Bounds:** 27.82 - 23.03 mya.

+**Taxon & Specimen & Rock:** *Caldesia brandoniana*, fossil fruit, Forestdale, ca. 7 km east of Brandon, Vermont, Brandon Lignite Formation, Cenozoic of USA.

+**Phylogenetic Justification:** (Kristina and Bruce, 1997) identified and reported the fossil fruit of *Caldesia brandoniana* by the morphological comparison with extant Alismataceae.
+We followed their phylogenetic assignment of this fossil to Alismataceae.

+**Age Justification:** The genus has an extensive Oligocene through Pleistocene fossil record in Eurasia (Kristina and Bruce, 1997).
+Thus, we used the age 27.82 - 23.03 as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.55}}$**

+**Brief Desription:** The oldest fossil found in Ericales.

+**Age Bounds:** 83.8 - 71.9 mya.

+**Taxon & Specimen & Rock:** *Actinocalyx bohrii*, fossil flower, Höganäs AB kaolin quarry at the Asen locality in the Kristianstad Basin, Scania, Cretaceous of Sweden.

+**Phylogenetic Justification:** (Friis, 1985) identified and reported the fossil flower as actinomorphic, hypogynous, and pentamerous whose calyx is persistent, and upturned in the flowering stage.
+They resembled the extant Diapensiaceae the most.
+We adopted its phylogenetic assignment as Ericales.

+**Age Justification:** The age of the sedimentary rock was estimated as Santonian to Campanian.
+Thus, we used the age 83.8 - 71.9 as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## Upper Limits

 The minimum age constraint for a given clade can be obtained simply from the lower limit of the stratigraphic age in which the oldest fossil was reported, as we justified above.
 However, the corresponding maximum age constraint for a given clade, is predominantly based on the knowledge and viewpoint of the researcher.
 The overall stratigraphic distribution of the fossils of crown and stem groups of the given clade, and the age estimates from the molecular dating studies pertaining to the given clade are the major references for determining a safe maximum age constraint.
 On top of this, with the unearthing of even older fossils nowadays, the upper limit, i.e. the maximum age constraint of any given clade, will be pushed older concomitantly.
 Here, we provided, in the best of our knowledge, the safe maximum age constraint for some clades and the associated Justification.